Kagamma/evil-script/docs/built-in functions.md

 `array_to_buffer_f64(a: map): buffer`
 - Converts a valid array to a buffer.
 The buffer's type of data is double.

+## Coroutines
+`coroutine_create(function, any...): pasobject`
+- Creates a new coroutine with the the provided function and returns thread's pasobject instance.
+The first argument must be a function, any additional arguments will be passed to that function when the coroutine starts.
+The coroutine's pasobject instance is passed to the function as `self`.

+`coroutine_resume(pasobject): any`
+- Begin or resume coroutine execution.
+Returns value set by either `yield` or `result`.

+`coroutine_is_terminated(pasobject): boolean`
+- Check if coroutine's `terminated` flag is set.
+Returns `true` if the flag is set.

+`coroutine_terminate(pasobject)`
+- Set the `terminated` flag of the coroutine to `true`.

 ## Datetime
 `ticks(): number`